ethangutk/ethangutk/README.md

  - We used a programming language called [p5js](https://p5js.org/)
  - Explored different types of  Computational geometry topics, like Taxi Cab, Euclidean, and Chebyshev.
 Using this, we also made Voronoi Diagrams.
  -  Explored a lot about time complexities, explicitly finding the closest pair of points using divide and conquer and brute force.
  - Coded a lot of imagery with math like Sierpinski's triangle, Hausdorff Dimension, Koch's Curve, Cantor's Set, Fractals, Julia sets, and the Mandelbrot set.
-We used different approaches to code such imagery, like using L-Systems and recursion with complex numbers.
+We used different approaches to code such imagery, like L-Systems and recursion with complex numbers.
  - Explored cryptography and how computers can securely talk to each other over the internet with RSA encryption.
  - Explored image processing and how applications like Photoshop and Instagram edit their photos with filters.
 </details>